-So I drank.
 I drank a lot before then, but especially at that time.
 Alcohol and cigarettes were how I coped with my life.
-I could not have imagined dealing with any kind of stress without cigarettes or booze.
+In fact, I had no idea (or belief) that I could manage any of it without my beloved crutches.

 Somebody cut me off in traffic (an everyday occurrence here)?
 Smoke when I get home.
 Get home from work feeling like I’ve been hit by a Mac truck?
 Smoke and drink until I pass out.